Doula Support in Central Connecticut

 A doula does not speak on your behalf, especially not to medical staff.
 I am not a medical professional and therefore do not give medical advice, diagnose or treat medical conditions, or perform any clinical procedures.
 I will help you understand the process of informed choice, explain your options and the associated risks and benefits, and I will hold space for you while you discuss it and make decisions.
 But it is up to you and your partner (if present) to advocate for yourselves.

 Absolutely not!
-I'm there to support the birthing person and their partner, if present.
+I'm there to support the birthing person and their partner.
 I know you want to be helpful in your role as a birth partner - and if you don't know exactly how to do that, I'm there to assist you.
+You know your partner, and I know birth - we’re a perfect team!
 If you and your partner are in a good rhythm on your own, I will cover the background tasks.
-(I know where to get the best wet washcloths!)
+(I know where the ice dispensers are!)

 Does a doula have an agenda for my birth?